IBM/dbb/Templates/GitHubActionsPipeline/README.md

 The deploy pipeline performs the following:
  - Setup
  - Deploy
+   - When the pipeline is ran with a package type of `release`, all steps in the deploy job are ran.
-   - When the pipeline is ran with a package type of `build`, only `wazideploy-generate.sh`, `wazideploy-deploy.sh`, and `wazideploy-evidence.sh` are ran.
+   - When the pipeline is ran with a package type of `build`, only the `Create deployment plan with Wazi Deploy`, `Deploy package with Wazi Deploy`, and `Generate deployment report with Wazi Deploy` steps are ran.
  - Cleanup

-This pipeline can be run manually via a workflow_dispatch trigger.
+This pipeline can be run manually via a `workflow_dispatch` trigger.
 You will  need to specify a release type, build identifier, environment name, package type, and release version.

 #### Overview of the pipeline: